 A guide to Substack metrics

-On your Substack dashboard, there's three main places you'll want to check to see how your publication is doing: Posts, Subscribers, and Stats
+On your Substack publication, there are four main places you'll want to check to see how your publication is doing: Home, Posts, Subscribers, and Stats

 Posts